JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-overview.md

    alias(libs.plugins.kotlinCocoapods) apply false
    ```

-4. Open the module where you want to integrate CocoaPods, for example the `composeApp` module, and add the following alias
+4. Open the module where you want to integrate CocoaPods, for example, the `sharedLogic` module, and add the following alias
    to the `plugins {}` block of the `build.gradle.kts` file:

    ```kotlin